vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 9. When the deployment completes, power on the appliance VM.
 10. Go to https://<i>vic_appliance_address</i>:9443 and enter the address and single sign-on credentials of the vCenter Server instance on which you deployed the appliance.

-    The installation process requires the single sign-on credentials to set up vSphere Integrated Containers Management Portal and Registry.
     If you configured the vSphere Integrated Containers appliance to use a different port for the vSphere Integrated Containers file server, replace 9443 with the appropriate port.

+    **IMPORTANT**: The installation process requires the single sign-on credentials to set up vSphere Integrated Containers Management Portal and Registry.
+The vSphere Integrated Containers Management Portal and Registry services cannot start if you do not complete this step.

 **What to Do Next**

 Access the different vSphere Integrated Containers components and start using them.
+If, during the OVA deployment, you configured the vSphere Integrated Containers appliance to use different ports for the vSphere Integrated Containers services, replace the port numbers in the URLs below with the appropriate ports.

 - Go to the file server that runs in the vSphere Integrated Containers appliance at https://<i>vic_appliance_address</i>:9443/files and download and unpack the vSphere Integrated Containers Engine binaries bundle, `vic_1.2.x.tar.gz`.
 - Install the vSphere Client plug-ins for vSphere Integrated Containers.
 For information about installing the plug-ins, see [Installing the vSphere Client Plug-ins](install_vic_plugin.md).